 The Media Factory

-Media Arts proposes the establishment of a socially inclusive, creative media venue called the Media Factory.
+PUMAr proposes the establishment of a socially inclusive, creative media venue called the Media Factory.
 This would be a permanent venue for a range of media related activities aimed at engaging diverse audiences.
-This initiative will build specifically on the work of the PUMAr research cluster.
+This initiative will build specifically on the work of the PUMAr research initiative.

 The focus of the venue would be experimental creative media.
 Thematic explorations of Media Arts will be offered through events, workshops, screenings and exhibitions.
 The venue will be open for people to drop in and enjoy the space in an informal social way as well as taking part in structured activities.
 It is important to us that the Media Factory has an open, fully participatory ethos and is seen as an accessible and attractive as a venue for a wide ranging audience.